An Efficient and Flexible Spike Train Model via Empirical Bayes: Proposed Method For `` "

-\item $\bm{\omega}$ is a vector of weights capturing the directed effect of existing neurons on the target neuron.
-This vector can also include other factors such as the spiking history of the target neuron or external stimuli e.g. if we have prior knowledge, for instance the pixels of an image shown to excite the retinal neurons.
-These weights can be positive or negative, which can be explained as neurons having either an excitatory or inhibitory effect on the target neuron.
-In section~\ref{ssec:simulated}, using simulated data, we test the ability of the estimator to capture these excitatory and inhibitory effects of functional connectivity.
-Without loss of generality, the initial value of each element in $\bm{\omega}$ is randomly chosen from (-1,1).
+By minimizing the objective $H(\bm{\zeta})$ in Eq.~\eqref{eq:MLL_Elastic}, we obtain the $\bm{r},\bm{\omega},\bm{\sigma}$ and $\bm{\gamma}$ for the ``$\SODS$" estimator.
+These parameters play different roles in explaining the neural spiking behaviour.
+During the optimization with our simulation data, we randomly select initial value of these parameters from different distribution, as shown in Table~\ref{tab:initial_value}.
+But for optimization using real neuronal recordings, tuning of the initial value should be considered carefully to improve the estimation.
+In this section we discuss each of them in turn, and present rules to tune the initial values used in the optimization procedure. \begin{itemize} \item $\bm{r}$ is the Negative Binomial response's shape parameter.
+Physically, it contributes to the underlying firing rates of neurons together with $\theta$.
+As shown in Fig.~\ref{fig:review_nbglm}b, larger values of $\bm{r}$ give larger spike counts.
+In real situations, the actual firing rates of the underlying neural population may not be very high, e.g., in hippocampal areas.
+In such cases, to get reasonable mean spike counts, we should ensure that the initial value of $\bm{r}$ is small, as this helps the spike count observations match the low firing rates.
+Accordingly, if we believe a brain area has a high firing rate, e.g., in motor cortex, we can initialize $\bm{r}$ to a higher value.
+During optimization, $\bm{r}$ should be constraint as positive value. \item $\bm{\omega}$ is a vector of coupling weights, which help to capture the directed effects of input neurons on the output neuron. \textit{This is the core element to introduce connectivity into our hierarchical model}.
+This vector can also include other factors such as the spiking history of the output neuron or external stimuli \emph{e.g.}, if we have prior knowledge, for instance the pixels of an image shown to excite the retinal neurons.
+These weights can be positive or negative, which can be explained as neurons having either an excitatory or inhibitory effect on the output neuron.
+In section~\ref{sec:simulated}, using simulated data, we test the ability of proposed estimator to capture these excitatory and inhibitory effects of neuronal connectivity.
+The initial values of elements in $\bm{\omega}$ are randomly chosen from the uniform distribution on the interval $\left(-1,1\right)$ and $\bm{\omega}$ is limited on the interval $\left(-1,1\right)$ during optimization.